Ellezique/Full-Stack-App-PART-A/README.md

 Users may click on a card to view additional movie information, which may include any of the following: Year, Metascore Rating, IMDB rating, Release date, Runtime, Genre, Directors, Writers, Actors, Plot, Awards etc.

-###### Chatroom, CRUD & Authorisation: Expansion version
+###### Chatroom: Expansion version
 As above.

-Additionally user messages can display with the user chosen avatar or images.
-Users can click on a username to see all of their messages in a chatroom.*** for each chatroom or total?
+Additionally user messages can display with the user's chosen avatar or images.
+Users can click on a username to see all of their messages.
-Users can view all of their own messages. *** for each chatroom or total?

 Each movie/series can have two chatrooms:
 - with spoilers
 - without spoilers
+A spoilers boolean could be added to the Cards table to distinguish spoiler and no-spoiler messages.
+An additional button will be needed to allow users to select whether they want to view the spoiler or no-spoiler chatroom.

 Chatrooms can contain many messages.
-There should be a scroll bar or a hide/show more button so that only the most recent messages are visible but that the user may still look at older messages should they choose to do so.
+There could be a scroll bar or a hide/show more button so that only the most recent messages are visible but that the user may still look at older messages should they choose to do so.

-###### Contact & Attribution: Expansion version
+###### Contact: Expansion version
 As above but instead of including an admin email address, users can submit a contact form.
-- The contact form will be handled by Netlify forms.
+- The contact form could be handled using Netlify forms.

+The interactive map of the business address will have a marker showing the location.
+Users can interact with the map.
+The map data can be provided by an API such as Bing Maps API, available at https://www.bingmapsportal.com/ or alternatively, the Google Maps API.

+This page will also include links to the developers GitHub accounts.

 ###### Styling, design and aesthetics: Expansion version
-Styling will include the following:
+Styling could include the following:
 1. Icons: https://fontawesome.com
 2. Google fonts: https://fonts.google.com/
 3. Background image/s from unsplash: https://unsplash.com/
 4. Animated background: https://greensock.com/

 ###### Additional features for future development (the nice-to-have-but-not-included list)
 - A search feature so that users can search for a movie or series by genre, actor, rating etc. This feature will not be pursued in the current project.
 It would require database design changes and features that are beyond the scope of the current project.

-- CRUD: Admins read/update/delete functions over users.
-- When creating a card, have images etc instructing user to get the imdb id from IMDB's website.
-- Handle inappropriate content (beyond admin can delete).
-###### *******  Perhaps the sign in should include line stating all users are over the age of 18 when signing up.
-### Data Sanitisation and Sterlization
+- Full CRUD functionality over users so that users may edit their own details (and so that Admin can delete users).
+- Thorough solutions to moderating and handling user input.
+More thorough data sanitisation and sterilization.

 ---

 #### TARGET AUDIENCE

 **A. Early Beginnings version:**
 The target audience includes users who:
 - want to join a monthly movie/series club
-- to discuss or read comments about a movie/series
+- want to discuss or read comments about a movie/series
+- are at least 18 years old (movies and series have classifications and age restrictions which vary between jurisdictions, therefore it is preferable that users are at least 18 years old when entering chatrooms)

 **B. Expansion version:**
 The target audience includes users who:
-- want to discuss or read comments about movies/series
+- want to discuss or read comments about a number of different listed movies/series
-- get more information about movies/series
+- get more information about listed movies/series

 #### TECH STACK